ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 ## Problem Description

 It is common in SIMD vectorization for the compiler to generate code that promotes portions of an array into vector registers.
-For example, if the hardware has vector registers with 8 elements, and 8 wide SIMD instructions, the compiler may vectorize a loop so that is executes 8 iterations concurrently for each vectorized loop iteration.
+For example, if the hardware has vector registers with 8 elements, and 8-wide SIMD instructions, the compiler may vectorize a loop so that it executes 8 iterations concurrently for each vectorized loop iteration.

 On the first iteration of the generated vectorized loop, iterations 0 to 7 of the source language loop will be executed using SIMD instructions.
 Then on the